wuchuheng/com.wuchuheng.epub-reader/.memory-bank/progress.md

 ### **Current Development Status: Phase 3 Production Ready**

-The project has completed **ALL foundational components** for Phases 1, 2, 5, and 6, and is now **production-ready for immediate Phase 3 AI integration implementation**.
-All infrastructure, navigation, settings, and context menu systems are in place with proper TypeScript interfaces, responsive design, and comprehensive error handling.
+The project has completed **ALL foundational components** for Phases 1, 2, 5, and 6, plus comprehensive mobile UX optimization, and is now **production-ready for immediate Phase 3 AI integration implementation**.
+All infrastructure, navigation, settings, context menu systems, and mobile-optimized interfaces are in place with proper TypeScript interfaces, responsive design, and comprehensive error handling.

 #### **Phase 3 AI Integration - Production Ready Features**